PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:15:20
+Last updated: 2024-04-02 19:15:53
-Random Quote: Experience is simply the name we give our mistakes. - Oscar Wilde
+Random Quote: There is not one big cosmic meaning for all, there is only the meaning we each give to our life. - Anaïs Nin